LoopNav: Benchmarking Spatial Consistency in World Models: Dataset

 We propose three principles for trajectory data collection: \textit{visual discriminability}, \textit{loop closure}, and \textit{curriculum-based progression}.
 Below, we detail each principle, followed by our implementation.

 \begin{principlebox1} \textit{The sequence of observations along the trajectory should be visually distinguishable over time to capture meaningful scene variation. } \end{principlebox1}

-Within this procedurally generated world, we identify 6 categories that encompass a total of 120 distinct villages, offering a wide range of terrain and architectural layouts.
-As players explore a village, visual elements such as houses and farmlands, distinguished by their shapes and spatial arrangements, serve as salient landmarks that help construct a cognitive map of the environment.
-In addition to the villages, we also collect trajectories from 18 different biome types and 8 unique Minecraft-specific structures (e.g., desert temples, ruined portals), resulting in 146 distinct spatial locations in total.
-Examples of villages, biomes, and structures are shown in Figure~\ref{fig:mc}, and detailed descriptions can be found in Appendix \ref{app:B-dataset}.
-This diverse selection ensures variation in both visual appearance and spatial layout, which is critical for evaluating long-horizon spatial consistency.
+Within this procedurally generated world, we identify 6 categories comprising a total of 120 distinct villages, covering diverse terrains and architectural layouts.
+As players navigate through a village, visually distinctive structures such as houses, farms, and pathways serve as salient landmarks for spatial reasoning and cognitive map construction.
+The ``visually distinguishable'' principle is particularly important for evaluating spatial consistency.
+If a scene lacks distinctive objects or structural variation, visually different states may become difficult to distinguish, making it ambiguous whether a generated frame is truly spatially consistent or merely visually similar.
+By ensuring sufficient variation in object appearance and spatial layout, our dataset enables more reliable evaluation of long-horizon spatial consistency.
+Detailed descriptions are provided in Appendix~\ref{app:B-dataset}.

 \begin{principlebox2} \textit{The generated trajectories must form at least one spatial loop, ensuring repeated visits to the same locations. } \end{principlebox2} We propose two types of trajectory structures: $A \rightarrow B \rightarrow A$ and $A \rightarrow B \rightarrow C \rightarrow A$, where A, B, and C denote distinct locations within the environment.

-Without loss of generality, we use the $A \rightarrow B \rightarrow A$ trajectory as a representative case to illustrate our data collection process.
-As detailed in Algorithm \ref{alg}, we first select a location $S$ from one of our collected sites (visually distinguishable).
-Then, we randomly sample a starting point $A$ within the start range of $S$, and teleport the agent to $A$.
+We use the ABA trajectory as a representative case to illustrate our data collection process.
+As detailed in Algorithm \ref{alg}, we first select a location $S$ from one of our collected sites,then randomly sample a starting point $A$ within the start range of $S$.
 This is done to ensure diversity in the starting positions within the same location.
-Start range was set to 20 blocks in practice.
-Once at location $A$, a target location $B$ is sampled within a specified navigation range.
-At this location, trajectory recording begins: the agent performs a full 360-degree rotation at location $A$ to observe the surrounding environment and establish spatial context.
-It then navigates from $A$ to $B$ using the A* algorithm, and subsequently returns from $B$ to $A$.
-The recording ends upon the agent’s return to location $A$, completing the loop.
+A target location $B$ is sampled within a specified navigation range.
+Trajectory recording begins: the agent performs a full 360-degree rotation at location $A$ to observe the surrounding environment and establish spatial context.
+It then navigates from $A$ to $B$ using the A* algorithm, and subsequently returns from $B$ to $A$, completing the loop.
 We put visualization of our dataset, including frames and bird-eye view in Appendix \ref{app:B4visual}.